First Lady: The second hardest job

 The Miller Center's National War Powers Commission addressed a fundamental problem that's back in the news

-Brian Balogh and the BackStory team discuss the deep roots of advocacy in journalism
+Brian Balogh and the BackStory team explore the long history of American women marrying into aristocracy

 Secret White House Tapes